rauhs/klang/README.md

   message that emits hiccup)
 * Log is asynchronous so you don't have to worry about blocking.
 * Click on any log message and dump the object to your javascript console (as an object).
-This allows you (at least in Chrome) to inspect the object.
-This even allows you to log functions and invoke them in your javascript console.
+This allows you to inspect the object and even log functions and invoke them in your javascript console.
+See the demo.
 * No global state, you *could* create multiple completely independent loggers and have mutliple overlays.
 For instance if somebody wanted to have one browser window to display the logs of the server and browser.